luandro/hapi-universal-redux/README.md

 ## Usage

-Run `npm run watch` in your terminal and play with `views/Main.js` to get a feel of the server-side rendering and client-side hot updates.
+Run `npm run dev` in your terminal and play with `views/Main.js` to get a feel of the server-side rendering and client-side hot updates.

-## Community

-Let's start one together!
-After you ★Star this project, follow [@Rygu](https://twitter.com/rygu) on Twitter.

 ## License

 BSD 3-Clause license.
-Copyright © 2015, Rick Wong.
+Copyright © 2015, Rick Wong and Luandro.
 All rights reserved.